maxcutler/python-wordpress-xmlrpc/README.rst

 XML-RPC.

 This library was developed against and tested on WordPress 3.4.
-This library is only compatible with Python 2.x.
+This library is compatible with Python 2.6+ and 3.2+.

 Usage
 =====